JGCarroll/runescape-snap/README.md

 ## General Info

 The snap does not contain Jagex code, and will dynamically fetch this from the Runescape servers on first run.
-If Jagex changes these links, a new revision of this snap will need to be pushed.
 The snap uses Ubuntu 16.04 as a base due to less configuration changes required to get the upstream game to work.
-Ubuntu 18.04, supported until 2028, is also compatible but not utilised.
+Ubuntu 18.04, supported until 2028, is also compatible but not utilised whilst 16.04 retains upstream support.

+## Usage instructions

+Once installed, desktop icons should be available in your desktops standard start menu.
+You can also launch the game via the terminal.

+**rslauncher.rs3**

+**rslauncher.osrs**

+**rslauncher.reset** to clear the user files for both games